mario-er/OSESM_assignment_1/README.md

 tests if TypeError is raised if e.g. a tupel is used as input

 ruff package is used for code-quality linter.
-Linter check is possible by typing "ruff check" in command line
+Linter check is possible by typing "ruff check" in command line ruff is also included in .github .workflows as ruff_lint.yml

 Scripts can be started in Terminal by "python .\preprocessing.py" or "python .\test_preprocessing.py" when current working directory is the OSESM_assignment_1 repository.